A brain-stem stroke is a very specific kind of stroke, with its own set of symptoms

-We recently introduced a new feature in Good Times magazine: Your Health Questions, in which we answer questions submitted by our readers about health, nutrition, and well-being.
-In the current issue:
+A popular feature in Good Times magazine is Your Health Questions, in which we answer questions submitted by our readers about health, nutrition, and well-being, such as:

 How does a brain-stem stroke differ from a stroke occurring elsewhere in the brain?

 Given the brain stem’s size and anatomy and the functions it governs, brain-stem strokes (an estimated five to 10 per cent of strokes) can differ from those that occur in other regions of the brain in a few ways.

 Symptoms.
 In addition to the usual FAST stroke symptoms (Face: is it drooping?
 Arms: can you lift both?
 Speech: is it slurred or jumbled?
 Time: call 9-1-1 now!), brain-stem strokes can cause symptoms that often include visual changes such as double vision, says Patrice Lindsay of the Heart and Stroke Foundation of Canada.
 “Other things are a combination of dizziness and vertigo—the sense of the room spinning around you—and significant balance issues.
 Any one of those can occur for other reasons, but together, especially with symptoms such as weakness on one side, they’re more likely to be a brain-stem problem.”

 This unique pattern is due to the fact that the brain stem (which is also responsible for basic functions such as breathing, swallowing, and maintaining consciousness) is a tightly packed communications hub through which messages to and from other parts of the body are routed.
 Consequently, a severe stroke in this region can sometimes cause loss of consciousness, symptoms on both sides of the body (rather than on one side only), or, very rarely, near-total paralysis (sparing only eye movements).
 However, strokes in the brain stem don’t impair thinking.